 A bit of planning, a lot of shopping and a fair bit of cooking resulted in a brilliant night in with four of our friends.
 I’d recently seen a picture of a falafel salad in my Co-operative members magazine, which inspired me to create a Middle Eastern mezze type of meal – vegetarian of course.
 I’ve always been a big fan of Middle Eastern food, something to do with my Egyptian inheritance, I expect.

 Six Course Chocolate Themed Dinner for Six

-Course 1 – Rum chocolate shots served with olives marinaded in oregano and olive oil.
+Rum chocolate shots served with olives marinaded in oregano and olive oil.

-The idea is to dip the bread in the olive oil and then the dukkah.
+The idea is to dip the bread in the olive oil and then into the dukkah.

-Course 4 – Chocolate falafel served with a mixed salad in tahini dressing and drizzled with chocolate balsamic vinegar.
+Chocolate falafel served with a mixed salad in tahini dressing and drizzled with chocolate balsamic vinegar.
 This was also accompanied by a NON chocolate dish – sumac roasted vegetable and halloumi couscous.
 Cornish asparagus was still in season, so made its way into the roasted vegetables.

-Course 5 – Rhubarb and white chocolate ripple ice-cream with rhubarb and white chocolate friands.
+Rhubarb and white chocolate ripple ice-cream with rhubarb and white chocolate friands.
 The friands were meant to accompany the ice-cream, but I failed to remove it from the freezer early enough, so we whiled away the thawing time by eating the friands.

-I was aiming for understatement rather than in your face everything-tastes-of-chocolate and I was really pleased with the result.
+I was aiming for understatement rather than an in your face everything-tastes-of-chocolate style event.
+And I was really pleased with the result.
 Full details of the recipes will be posted at a later date.
 Apart from the shots and the truffles, I used the chocolate to add depth and interest rather than as a stand alone flavour.

 All those participating in this challenge are being entered into a competition, with the lucky winner garnering a prize of £500.
-That’s ten chocolate dinners according to my reckoning.
+That’s ten chocolate themed dinners according to my reckoning.